Sexual orientation in the United States military: Response from Veterans' Health Administration

 To alleviate the concerns from the gay and lesbian veterans about discrimination and to address healthcare disparities, in 2013, the VHA has introduced some policy changes.
 For instance, the VHA has established the Office of Health Equity to oversee the gay and lesbian healthcare needs and to reduce the inequities in their healthcare provisions.

 These new developments mark a milestone in expanding the role of the government in improving healthcare provisions for the gay and lesbian veterans.
 The VHA is instituting policies that focus on individualized care.
 They require healthcare providers to care for gay and lesbian patients in the same respectful and sensitive manner as other patients.
 Another policy is to redefine the meaning of "family" and allow the gay and lesbian veterans to decide who is regarded as part of their family.
 As of 2014, there are many discrepancies regarding this information.
 The information found on medical records is often inaccurate and may not clearly indicate the choice of the veterans.
 The VHA has also launched educational and training programs so that healthcare providers will have a better understanding of the psychological and social distresses of the gay and lesbian veterans.

 Since the gay and lesbian veterans are not asked to disclose information about their sexual orientation on medical forms, the healthcare providers are often unaware of this information when they consider medical treatment options.
 In response to these concerns, the Institute of Medicine suggested that patients disclose such information on medical records.
 The information will be confidential and only used to assess health.
 The VHA is striving to prevent this information from being shared with other organizations.
 Sharpe and Uchendu suggest the option of incorporating open-ended questions to encourage the veterans to supply additional written information.

 Healthcare services for gay and lesbian veterans are not adequate.
 The main purpose of the first steps of the VHA is to create a cordial culture and a welcoming environment for the gay and lesbian veterans.
 Fostering a better relationship among the healthcare providers and the patients and encouraging the patients to provide more personal information can improve healthcare outcomes for the gay and lesbian veterans.

+In March 2024, it was announced that IVF treatment will also cover single individuals and same-sex couples within the US Military - not just for heterosexual couples.
+Also in June 2024, US President Joe Biden signed a “pardon proclamation” - that formally effected thousands of military veterans with historical gay sex criminal records.